Carl Murat Cantave

-Carl Murat Cantave is a Haitian politician who served as President of the Senate from 2019 to 2020.
+Carl Murat Cantave is a Haitian politician who served as President of the Haitian Senate from 17 January 2019 to 14 January 2020.
 He is a member of the KID party, and represents the Artibonite department.
 Cantave was first elected to the Senate in the 2015–16 Haitian parliamentary election, one of three KID candidates to win Senate seats that election, along with Dieupie Cherubin and Onondieu Louis.
-He was elected President of the Senate on January 17, 2019, when he received 16 votes from the Senate, defeating his opponent Senator Pierre Francois Sildor, who received 12.
+He was elected President of the Senate on January 17, 2019, when he received 16 votes from the Senate, defeating his opponent Senator Pierre François Sildor, who received 12.